Pinafore/848Q/exploration/README.md

 What You're Not Allowed to Do
 =============================

-  1. Do anything that is so complicated that it cannot run on GradeScope (this rules out most Muppet Models).
-  2. Break the underlying API (otherwise, you can't be on the leaderboad)
+  1. Break the underlying API (otherwise, you can't be on the leaderboad)
-  3. Use QANTA test data in training your code.
+  2. Use QANTA test data in training your code.

 Getting things to Work
 ===============